 - Forever Warranty

-The memory foam mattress is fantastic for pressure relief, but many are concerned about that high price tag or the material’s tendency to overheat.
-Nectar has made moves to alleviate both concerns with their affordably priced memory bed that is packed with cutting-edge cooling features to accommodate those middle of the night hormone fluctuations.
+The memory foam mattress is fantastic for pressure relief, but many are concerned about the high price tag or the material’s tendency to overheat.
+Nectar has made moves to alleviate both concerns with their affordably priced memory bed packed with cutting-edge cooling features to accommodate those middle-of-the-night hormone fluctuations.

 - Made in the USA

 The Helix Midnight is 12 inches tall and has a medium-firm feel.
 The bed is designed to fit many sleepers with different preferences, including couples, single individuals, pregnant women, and heavier individuals.

 The construction includes a soft-knit cover, Memory Plush Foam, High-Grade Polyfoam, pocketed coils, and DuraDense Foam.
 These are premium materials that should last long, ensuring you invest in a quality mattress.
 The bed has a CertiPUR-US® certification, meaning that it meets strict safety and health standards.
 Pregnant women who like sleeping on their back should like the medium-firm feel helping with back tension and pressure build-up.

 - This mattress offers good edge support, which is good for couples who like to spread across the entire surface.

 - The Helix Midnight features an 8-inch coil unit below the polyfoam layer.
 The springs are made of steel and are wrapped individually to minimize motion transfer.